 - It will reduce the bandwidth on your server: Bandwidth is obviously one of the things that worry bloggers the more people visit your blog, the more bandwidth increases.
-In most sharing hosting packages, bandwidth is often quite limited, and to make sure you don't reach it and you won't have to pay more for a larger server, with a CDN service you will save enough of your precious bandwidth.
+In most sharing hosting packages, bandwidth is often quite limited.
+Using a CDN helps you manage traffic without immediately needing to upgrade to an unlimited bandwidth VPS.

 - Minify code: If you've heard the word "minify" before but are terrified because it concerns your blog code, then with a CDN service the case is just a click away to activate the minify in all your HTML, CSS, and JavaScript files.